Serena-Dong/vite-playstation/README.md

 # 🎮 Playstation Clone Project

-Welcome to the PlayStation Clone Project repository!
+Welcome to the PlayStation Clone Project repository! <br>
 Here, you'll find a dynamic remake of the beloved PlayStation homepage website.

 ## 📜 Description